How to start a club.

 Give it enough time.
 Be patient.
 Trust and relationships don’t happen overnight.

 That said, don’t be afraid to say a club isn’t working.
 Sure there are some connections but, sometimes, it just doesn’t all come together.
 Sometimes, it’s not the right place to work, he’s not the right person to date, she’s not the right counselor and that’s alright.
 It’s nothing against you or them, it’s just the connection that isn’t clicking.
 That’s alright.
 End it and try again.

 To get something out of this, you’re going to have to put something into it.
 Nothing in life is free.
 Everything has a cost, including relationships and connections.
 Sometimes it’s just you being vulnerable and risky and other times it’s you having to open your home up to some strangers.

 You have something people want to hear.
 You are someone people want to be around.
 You may not believe it (or you may) but everyone has an interesting story and everyone has an ear that can hear someone’s else’s story.
 It’s valuable and meaningful and it matters.
 And so do you.

 Here we go...

 Start with committing to just three meetings.
-Take something from the list below and invite people to 3 scheduled groups.
+Take something from the list below and invite people to 3 scheduled clubs.
 Once you are done with your scheduled 3 you can decide what to do next.
 If it was great, schedule some more!
 If not, don’t.
 It still wasn’t wasted.

 Meet every other week instead of every week.
 It’s tempting, but try to resist the full-speed start.
 People are busy and it is another time commitment.
 Don’t burn them out.
 Keep them wanting more.